Fahrenheit (Toto album): Overview

 During the initial Fahrenheit sessions, lead singer Fergie Frederiksen, who worked with Toto on Isolation, was fired due to difficulties with his performance in the studio.
 Joseph Williams was recommended as his replacement by Jason Scheff and passed the audition.
-He had known the other members since they were teenagers, and his father, the famous composer John Williams, had worked with the fathers of four of them.
+He had known the other members since they were teenagers, and his father, famous composer John Williams, had worked with the Porcaros' father Joe and David Paich's father Marty.
 Frederiksen's backing vocals were kept for "Could This Be Love".

 Williams joined Toto half-way through the album's recording sessions, by which point the group had already recorded most of the music and had been working on it for around eight months.
 Since most of the melodies were still incomplete, he was able to make his own contributions, as evidenced by his five co-writing credits on the album.

 The instrumental introduction for the album's title track was composed by British-Canadian musician Amin Bhatia, whom band member Steve Porcaro met in May 1985 after Toto's show in Calgary, Alberta.

 The lead single "I'll Be Over You", written by band member Steve Lukather with Randy Goodrum, peaked at No. 11 on the US Billboard Hot 100 chat, and featured Michael McDonald on backing vocals.
 Its music video, which also included McDonald, was filmed on a rooftop in Los Angeles, California, and directed by Nick Morris.
 Meanwhile, the video for the David Paich and Joseph Williams penned single, "Till The End", saw the directorial debut of drummer Jeff Porcaro and included an appearance by singer and dancer Paula Abdul.

 Fahrenheit was the last Toto album to include keyboardist Steve Porcaro as a permanent member until 2015's Toto XIV.
 He left at the end of the album's supporting tour, citing feelings of being sidelined and a desire to focus on his own music.
 Despite his eventual departure, the album featured "Lea", a song written by Porcaro that featured saxophonist David Sanborn and backing vocals by Don Henley.
 It was his first songwriting contribution since "It's a Feeling" from Toto IV (1982).

 Jazz trumpeter Miles Davis was featured on the album's closing instrumental track, "Don't Stop Me Now", alongside Sanborn.
 David Paich and Steve Lukather played the track for Davis while at Jeff Porcaro's home studio.
 Davis expressed interest and offered to perform on it for free.

-Fahrenheit failed to go gold until 3 October 1994.
+Fahrenheit was certified gold by the Recording Industry Association of America on 3 October 1994.